randolph-code-club/space_apps_2022/README.md

 - ease of happiness in otherwise harsh environments Once your character has been created, you follow them on a mission to Mars with three chapters: on the way, there, and back again.

+During character creation, you will have a pool of 25 points to spread throughout the 5 stats, and each stat must stay between 0 and 10.

+screenshot

+After that, you get to follow your character's journey as they head towards Mars...

+gif of countdown to ignition

+...then arrive on Mars...

+screenshot of an image being displayed

 <img width="872" alt="image" src="https://user-images.githubusercontent.com/34243402/193467362-8e54bd0b-1d93-4d05-9983-c271bbb5afce.png">

+...and finally return to Earth.

+screenshot of "you win" screen

 ## Libraries Used